Wild & Capable

 What will the trip look like?

-The hike will over the course of 4 days and 3 nights in the backcountry.
+The hike will take place over 4 days and 3 nights in the backcountry.

-Upon returning to Hermosa, participants are welcome to camp one final night or begin the journey home.
+Upon returning to Hermosa, participants are welcome to camp one final night, choose to book a room at the field station for an extra fee, or begin the journey home.